What is a life coach & what do they actually do?

 Additionally, be aware of potential unethical practices and manipulation tactics.
 Ethical coaches maintain professional boundaries and prioritize your well-being, avoiding high-pressure tactics or promises of quick fixes.
 Be cautious of coaches who seem to take control or create dependency, as these are red flags.

-Finally, the importance of proper vetting and research cannot be overstated.
-Take the time to thoroughly research potential coaches, read testimonials, and perhaps even speak to past clients if possible.
 This due diligence will help you avoid unethical practitioners and find a coach who genuinely supports and empowers you in your journey.
 Remember, a good coach should facilitate your decision-making process, supporting you without imposing their own agenda.

 Embracing Transformation: The Lasting Impact of Life Coaching on Personal and Professional Growth